Sarah Haren - 5 Stone Buildings

 Sarah Haren practises in a wide-range of Chancery work, both contentious and non-contentious.
 Her principal areas of practice are probate and the administration of estates, including family provision, trusts, taxation and related professional negligence and real property, in particular proprietary estoppel and beneficial ownership disputes.

-Sarah co-authored the fifth edition of Partnership Law (Bloomsbury) with Mark Blackett-Ord.
+Sarah co-authored the seventh edition of Partnership Law (Bloomsbury Professional) with Mark Blackett-Ord and Mathew Roper.

 She regularly appears in the Court of Protection as well as in the High Court and county courts.